Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Introduction

-Beyond the climatic implications, these two main hypotheses may imply distinguishable dune growth mechanisms and associated morphodynamics hence subsequent sediment transport.
-Recent numerical simulations \citep{Gao2015}, laboratory experiments \citep{Courrech2014}, and field measurements \citep{Lancaster2013,Ping2014,Courrech2014,Gao2016} show that under the same multi-directional wind regime, dunes can have two different orientations depending on sediment availability and granulometry distribution.
-In the case of a large sediment supply, dune growth can be described as a bed instability that selects the alignment for which the gross bedform-normal transport is maximized \citep{RubinHunter87} (henceforth referred to as the bed instability mode).
-In contrast, recent works \citep{Reffet2010,Courrech2014} showed that for the case of a limited sediment supply where dunes grow by the transport of sediment over a non-erodible bed (i.e., and/or a coarser sediment bed), finger-like structures extend in the direction of the resultant sediment flux (henceforth referred to as the elongating mode).

-Assessing the surface properties in the sand seas, especially of the dunes and their inter-dunes areas (composition, grain size and fraction and depth of sediment cover) is therefore critical, as the type of dune growth mechanism and their resulting orientation will entirely depend on the difference (or not) their respective sediment properties.
-Without a more precise knowledge of the sediment properties in the inter-dunes and in the dunes, the interpretation given to the observed dune orientation in terms of wind regime and dune activity stays ambiguous.
-Previous studies already showed that a possible different composition and/or grain size in the inter-dunes compared to the dunes is suggested by infrared VIMS observations \citep{Barnes2008, Rodriguez2014,Bonnefoy2016} and microwave radiometry \citep{LeGall2011,LeGall2012}.
-Radar-bright areas are also observed in many regions on Titan.
-Such radar-bright inselbergs embedded within sand seas suggest distinctive texture and composition of the bedrock beneath the sediment cover.
-Note that they may reflect various terrains global wide and hence is considered as geomorphic group rather than a single geological unit.
+As on Earth \citep{Gao2015,Lucas2015} and Mars \citep{Fernandez2018}, assessing the surface properties {of} the sand seas, especially of the dunes and their interdune areas {on Titan}, is critical because distinguishing between dune origin and nature{--that is, their growth mechanisms}{--} will depend upon {dune and interdune properties (composition, grain size and thickness of the sediment cover)} \citep{Gao2016,Ping2017}.
+Moreover, evaluating the properties of sand {sea} "inselbergs" is of importance {because} these geological units could be a proxy for the dune substratum that may {outcrop} in the interdunes areas.
+Without a more accurate knowledge of the sediment properties (and availability for saltation) in the interdunes and in the dunes, the interpretations of the observed dune shape and orientation in terms of wind regime and dune activity remain ambiguous.
+Previous studies based on the infrared VIMS observations \citep{Barnes2008, Rodriguez2014,Bonnefoy2016} and microwave radiometry \citep{LeGall2011,LeGall2012,LeGall2014,Bonnefoy2016} have revealed a possible difference in composition and/or grain size in the interdunes compared to the dunes. {However, {a} statistical inversion of the data with a physical model has yet {to be completed}. }